Tenchi2xh/CRT/doc/thesis/chapters/xx_rendering.md

 A lit and populated scene still needs a window through which we will observe it: the `Camera` class defines the point of view of our rendered scene.

-It has a position, a direction vector, and a focal length (field of view angle).
+It has a **position** and a **direction** vector, as well as a **field of view** angle.

+The **field of view** of a camera *how much* it sees from left to right, or from top to bottom of the image (in photography, this would represent the focal length of the objective).
+In CRT, the field of view is defined vertically, as an angle in radians.
+Varying this parameter has a *zoom* effect when lowered, while a big value makes more things visible on the screen.

 To further add to the user's creative possibilities, we implemented several features which aim to mimic real-life cameras:

 - Depth of field (DOF), effect that creates a plane in which objects are sharp, and blurry outside, akin to a tilt-shift effect in photography.
 - An aperture shape, which will be used to physically simulate the shape that *bokeh* will have (see figure \ref{fig:bokeh}).